Affordable Tucson Vet

 What's included

-What the base price actually covers.
+What the surgery price actually covers.

 Anesthesia & monitoring